Just as you’d expect from French cuisine, these Classic Chocolate Eclairs are the definition of simple, yet elegant.

 Eclairs (meaning ‘flash of lightning’, referring to how quickly they’re consumed!), have long been a favourite of mine.
 I love the delicate, light shell with its piped cream filling and chocolate or icing coating.
 Eclairs are usually my go-to treat when I’m looking for something sweet yet light and tasty.

-I thought, to begin with, I’d go with the classic eclair recipe, using a standard chantilly cream filling and a dark chocolate topping.
+I thought, to begin with, I’d go with the classic eclair recipe (thanks to Taste.com.au, however see my note below regarding an update to the recipe), using a standard chantilly cream filling and a dark chocolate topping.
 Simple, traditional and a favourite of many.
 Later on, I’ll try some of the more razzle dazzle versions with custard fillings and flavoured toppings – coffee eclairs are definitely next on the agenda (my favourite!).
 I’ll also have a go at making gluten-free shells in the future and see if they stack up to these.

 If you’ve never made eclairs before, they’re surprisingly simple to make and your guests will be most impressed when you lay a platter of these on the table!
 Oh, and you must watch the shells magically rising in the oven – it’s capitivating!
 Enjoy!